 Treatment often includes the use of a pacemaker.
 If left untreated, SSS can have serious consequences for a person’s health.

-Respiratory sinus arrhythmia is not considered a major health concern.
+Healthcare professionals do not generally consider respiratory sinus arrhythmia a major health concern.
 However, other arrhythmias can sometimes indicate heart disease.

-Cases of respiratory sinus arrhythmia in children and young people will often improve without treatment, as someone ages.
-This is because a child’s heart is still growing and developing and changes to the heart can lead to respiratory sinus arrhythmia.
+Cases of respiratory sinus arrhythmia in children and young people will often improve without treatment as the people age.
+This is because a child’s heart is still growing, and changes to the heart can lead to respiratory sinus arrhythmia.